tf-encrypted/tf-encrypted/docs/RELEASING.md

 The release artifacts for tf-encrypted are built entirely through Circle CI (our continuous integration tool).
 It detects when a new tag is pushed to GitHub and then runs the build.
-If it passes, then the `deploy` job will run which will trigger the `make push` rule in our Makefile which will subseuqently build and push all release artifacts.
+If it passes, then the `deploy` job will run which will trigger the `make push` rule in our Makefile which will subsequently build and push all release artifacts.

 Today, the following artifacts are produced from this repository: